lindybner/lindybner/README.md

 With a solid web development and digital marketing background, especially in financial services, banking, education and digital humanities, Lin-Dybner Web Studio brings a unique perspective to its web and digital projects.

-Combining expertise in web development, web design, SEO web content, and digital marketing, LDWS craft immersive online experiences that captivate and engage users.
+Combining expertise in web development, web design, SEO web content, and digital marketing, LDWS crafts immersive online experiences that captivate and engage users.

 - [Portfolio](http://lindybner.com)
 - [LinkedIn](http://linkedin.com/company/lindybner/)